nerdykitten-cto/mastering-git-nerdcat/README.md

 ### and making sure to be real good with it.
 Well that is enough details to add here.
 This is the branch version of the project.
 This is specifically for the "branchlearn" version of the project.
+Well don't have a lot to say still learning...